-I am sure you’ve been wondering how do I stay healthy for life.
+For many people the most quintessential questions is what do I need to do to stay healthy for life.
 If you want to feel healthier, more energized, or in a better mood, get moving.
 Regular exercise can benefit both your physical and mental health in a multitude of ways.
 And, you don’t need to run a half-marathon or sweat it out at the gym for hours every day to reap the rewards.

 Stay Healthy for life is a great idea, but how do we do it ?
 Staying healthy optimizes our metabolic system, our hormonal system and our digestive system resulting in the effects of decreased cognitive decline, inflammation, and immune system